Updated January, 2023: ETIAS is now expected to be operational from November 2023, but not mandatory immediately, with a 6 month or so grace period.

-Starting in 2023, Europe Will Require ETIAS Approval for Visitors from the U.S., UK, Canada, and other visa waiver countries, who will need to pay EUR 7 per person as part of the application.
+Starting in November 2023, Europe Will Roll Out ETIAS for Visitors from the U.S., UK, Canada, and other visa waiver countries, who will need to pay EUR 7 per person as part of the application.
+During the anticipated ETIAS 6 month grace period, European authorities will inform U.S. visitors and other third-country nationals about the new travel authorization system when visitors arrive at Schengen borders or EU embassies or consulates.

 Why the ETIAS?
 And Why Now?